jlmelville/uwot/README.md

 ## News

+*June 28 2023* Version 0.1.16 has been released to CRAN.
+This is a very minor tweak to 0.1.15 to further support the new release of [RcppAnnoy](https://cran.r-project.org/package=RcppAnnoy).

 *June 26 2023* Version 0.1.15 has been released to CRAN.
 This is to support a new release of [RcppAnnoy](https://cran.r-project.org/package=RcppAnnoy), but there are also some bug fixes and other minor improvements.
 There are some new